Kate Bush's former country home was once a Georgian paper mill – the quaint, historic home is listed for approximately $14.2 million

 A house in Theale, Reading, in the West Berkshire region just so happens to have belonged to the musician at one point (in fact, she even repurposed part of the home to work as a recording studio), and now, it can belong to anyone for £11,500,000 (approximately $14.2 million) Listed with Strutt & Parker, the nine-bed, seven-bath house is located on a sprawling 22.54 acres of land.

-Built in 1800, the Georgian home is full of historic charm, though it comes outfitted with underfloor heating, a triple garage, a separate cottage, and a riverside garden.
+Built in 1800, the Georgian home is full of historic charm, though it comes outfitted with underfloor heating, a triple garage, two separate ancillary properties, and a riverside garden.
 Let's take a closer look.

 The Grade II, red brick build is located on the River Kennet, where it used to run as a Georgian paper mill, the ruins of which can still be found on the original property.